Do I Need a Root Canal?

-Inside the tooth, under the layers, is a soft tissue called pulp.
-The pulp contains blood vessels, nerves, and connective tissue.
-When the pulp of the tooth becomes infected or inflamed, a root canal is performed to clean this area.
+A soft tissue, called pulp, sits under the layers inside the tooth.
+This is where the blood vessels, nerves, and connective tissue are.
+A root canal is performed to clean out any infection or inflammation.
 The pulp can become inflamed in several ways, including dental caries that penetrate through the enamel to reach the pulp, or it may be a result of trauma, such as physical abuse of the tooth or thermal insults.
 Other ways can be from overheating by insufficiently cooled dental drills and use of dental curing lights.
 More often it is from physical trauma rather than dental treatments.

-To take care of this problem the endodontist will perform the following procedure:
+To take care of this problem the endodontist will: